Lecture Notes in Cosmology: Solutions to the Friedmann equations

 \hrulefill

-The de Sitter universe \cite{dS1917A}, \cite{dS1918A}, \cite{dS1918B}, \cite{dS1918C} is eternal with no Big-Bang (i.e. when $a = 0$) for $K = 1$.
-Here we have rather a bounce at the minimum value $a_0$ for the scale factor.
-For $K = 0$ there is a Big-Bang at $t = -\infty$.
-For $K = -1$ we might have negative scale factors, which we however neglect and consider the evolution as starting only at $t = 0$, for which there is another Big-Bang.
-Note that the Big-Bang's we are mentioning here are not singularities.
-There is no physical singularity in the de Sitter space, since it is maximally symmetric.
+For $K > 0$, the de Sitter universe is eternal, with no Big-Bang ($a = 0$), but with a bounce at the minimum value of the scale factor.
+For $K = 0$, there is a Big-Bang at $t = -\infty$.
+For $K < 0$, we might have negative scale factors, which we, however, neglect, and consider the evolution as starting only at $t = 0$, for which there is another Big-Bang.
+Note that the Big-Bang's we are mentioning here are not actual singularities, but rather coordinate singularities (the coordinates chosen do not cover the whole space).
+There is no geometrical singularity in de Sitter space since it is maximally symmetric.